Ma & Pa Railroad

 The Jones Family has something in common with the old Ma and Pa railroad; they too are in the business of meeting community transportation needs since 1917.
 Interestingly enough, a caboose, which at one time traveled these very tracks, is permanently on display at Jones Junction.
 Stop by with your family to view this fascinating reminder of our past, and while you're there, let the Jones Family meet your future transportation needs.

 We hope that you will enjoy and respect this wonderful nature trail.
 We are honored to have been able to participate.
 Happy Trail!

 Erected by The Jones Family and Jones Junction.

 Location.
 39° 31.714′ N, 76° 22.362′ W. Marker is in Bel Air, Maryland, in Harford County.
 Marker is at the intersection of County Home Road and Tollgate Road on County Home Road.
-Click for map.
+Touch for map.
 Marker is in this post office area: Bel Air MD 21014, United States of America.
+Touch for directions.

 Credits.
-This page originally submitted on , by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 83 times since then.
-Photos: 1, 2. submitted on , by Bill Pfingsten of Bel Air, Maryland.
 This page was last revised on September 15, 2016.
+It was originally submitted on September 15, 2016, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 202 times since then and 18 times this year.
+Photos: 1, 2. submitted on September 15, 2016, by Bill Pfingsten of Bel Air, Maryland.